St. Francis Xavier University, Antigonish, Nova Scotia

 Canadian Immigration Gallery and Pier 21 Gallery

 The new Canadian Museum of Immigration at Pier 21 tells the stories of Canada's immigrants and the history of Pier 21 as an important gateway to this nation.
-From the time of the first European traders and settlers to the waves of immigration in the nineteenth and twentieth centuries, the post-contact history of Canada is a history of immigration.
+From the time of the first European traders and settlers to the waves of immigrants in the nineteenth and twentieth centuries, immigration has had a profound effect on Canada.
 The Museum’s mandate, to foster public understanding of the experience of immigrants and to highlight the contributions they have made to our ever evolving culture, economy, and way of life, is brought to life on the exhibition floors in two galleries: the Pier 21 Gallery and the Canadian Immigration Gallery.

 The Pier 21 Gallery tells the stories of the one million immigrants who came through this marine gateway to Canada from 1928 to 1971, and the people who worked and volunteered at Pier 21.
 This exhibition space incorporates the historical Pier 21 building and Origin Studios used the wood and painted steel present in the interior as part of our design language.
 The Canadian Immigration Gallery is a vibrant new exhibit space and in addition to telling important stories and histories through artifacts and graphics, visitors can access the Museum's oral history collection through a number of interactive story stations.